mardibiase/sigrid-integrations/export-portfolio-dependencies/README.md

 * Run: `export_portfolio_dependencies.py [-h] --customer CUSTOMER [--output OUTPUT] [--debug]`

-If all goes well, the report should be generated in the folder where you run the command.
-Otherwise, in the specified filename when passing the `--output` parameter.
+If all goes well, the export should be in the folder where you run the command.
+Optionally, in the specified filename when passing the `--output` parameter.

 #### Troubleshooting